 Strong notes, “Our goal was to establish the period, but at the same time to give the story a timeless quality.
 We wanted to remain authentic, but to emphasize that the message of the film can be about any writer, in any time or place.”

-While shooting in New York City can present its challenges, the production team knew that it was crucial to achieve the authenticity they were striving for.
-Strong notes: “I was extremely inspired by the photography of Saul Leiter, and the way he captures personal isolation in the human maze that is New York City.”
-Dina Goldman was brought on to execute set design, and she immediately began researching photographs from the 30s, 40s, and 50s and going to the locations within New York – Manhattan, Brooklyn, Staten Island, and upstate – where they were shooting.
+While shooting in New York City can present its challenges, the production team knew that it was crucial to achieving the authenticity they were striving for.
+Strong notes: “I was extremely inspired by the photography of Saul Leiter and the way he captures personal isolation in the human maze that is New York City.”
+Dina Goldman was brought on to execute the set design, and she immediately began researching photographs from the 30s, 40s, and 50s and going to the locations within New York – Manhattan, Brooklyn, Staten Island, and upstate – where they were shooting.